ashish328/ai-studio/README.md

 # AI Studio

-A React + Vite + typescript app which has a sample ui for demo to upload images and generate new images with help of Generative AI.
+A React + Vite + typescript app which has a sample ui for demo to upload images and generate new images with help of Generative AI (image generation part is not complete yet).

 ## Getting Started